Stay frosty like Tony

 bluetoothctl trust $MAC

-to try and start off autoconnecttrusted-users = @wheel
+to try and start off autoconnectsudo visudo

-to /etc/nix/nix.conf
+to /etc/nix/nix.custom.conf

 to bootstraphome-manager switch --flake . -b backup

-sudo curl https://www.richtman.au/root-ca.pem -o source/anchors/root-ca.pem
+sudo curl https://www.richtman.au/root-ca.pem -o /etc/pki/ca-trust/source/anchors/root-ca.pem

 sudo update-ca-trust